Limitations and restrictions of Assurance

 After adding the APs to a floor, close the Add Access Points slide-in pane. |

-When you add an AP to a map, the wireless map automatically stores the following data even after the AP is deleted from the inventory:
+When you add an AP to a map, the wireless map automatically stores this data even after the AP is deleted from the inventory:

 AP name